beanstalkg/beanstalkg/plan.md

 ## Implementation

-We can follow two main approached to support high availability and failover.
+We can follow two main approaches to support high availability and failover.

 - Dumb Proxy Approach - This is to support an existing beanstalk server scale to load and failover easily.
 Beanstalkg will act as a proxy to multiple beanstalkd servers allowing their state to be replicated.
 Master will be elected based on configuration.